hweebie/logistics-data-dashboard/README.md

 ## 2 Aug 2023

 1. Move API url and key to env - done
-2. Table improvements
+2. Add search functionality to table - done

-- Add search - done
+3. Add filter by actual delivery date - in progress
-- Add sort by dates
+4. Debug issues

-- Add filter by actual delivery date
+- Table: Add sort by dates

-3. Charts improvements
+- Table: User should be able to search entire dataset, not just within the page

-- Update Y-axis to no decimal pts
+- Chart: Update Y-axis to no decimal pts
-- Bugfix: X-axis should have specific date intervals, even if there are no data points for some dates
+- Chart: X-axis should have specific date intervals, even if there are no data points for some dates

 ## Next steps